 resurrected and offered to the RLM as a successor to the Do 217.
 Six

 prototypes were ordered.
-The first, the 317 V1, commenced its flight testing in
+The first, the 317 V1, commenced its flight

 1943.
 The V1 was the only one completed with cabin pressurization but